mechatronics-RWTH/lexci-2/documentation/01_installation.md

     Alternatively, you can download the repository as a zip file from GitHub's web interface.
 Make sure to choose the right tag first, though.

 05. Type `pip install .` to start the setup procedure.
+It takes a couple of minutes to complete.

 To uninstall LExCI, open a terminal, activate its virtual environment, and type `pip uninstall lexci-2`.